OCPDemos/WhatTheHack/027-DevOpsWithGitHub/readme.md

   - Student Challenge Guides
 - `../Student/Resources`
   - Student's resource files, code, and templates to aid with challenges

+## Considerations

+If you are running this hack with a group, here are some options for providing access to Azure:
+- Each person/team uses their own subscription (ideal)
+- Use a single subscription with each person/team using a different resource group
+- Use a single subscription and resource group, with each person/team creating resources within the single resource group (less ideal)

+Regardless of the option you choose, you'll have to consider:
+- [Azure default quotas and resource limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) (for example, # of VMs allowed per region or subscription)
+- Unique naming of resources - many services may require a globally unique name, for example, App service, container registry.

 ## Contributors
 - Kevin M. Gates